-The School Breakfast Program is a federally assisted meal program operating in public and nonprofit private schools.
-Studies show that eating a healthy breakfast has a positive impact on a student's academic success.
+The School Breakfast Program is a federally-assisted meal program operating in public and nonprofit private schools.
+Studies show that eating a healthy breakfast positively impacts a student's academic success.
 Each meal must provide ¼ of the Recommended Dietary Allowance for protein, iron, Vitamin A, Vitamin C, and calories.

 Many school districts participate in the federally-funded School Breakfast Program, but its performance in eliminating hunger has fallen short of its potential.
 Less than half of children who are eligible for the free or reduced-cost breakfast are eating it.

-Nutrition Services has the fastest growing universal free Breakfast in the Classroom program in the US!
-(85 schools.
-May 2013.)
-And every student can eat breakfast FREE!
+Nutrition Services has the fastest-growing universal free Breakfast in the Classroom program in the US, with 85 schools participating as of May 2013.

-If your school would like to have Breakfast in the Classroom, please contact Shalissia Smith by phone (901-416-0062) or email ([email protected])!
+If your school would like to have Breakfast in the Classroom, please contact Shalissia Smith by phone at 901-416-0062 or by email [email protected].